Skip to content

 Not always.
 Prefab barrel or cabin saunas may not require building permits if they’re standalone, but many municipalities still require site or zoning review.

 At Primal Fitness, we encourage sauna buyers to do a little research before installation.
-With proper planning, permits don’t have to be a hurdle — they’re simply part of making sure your sauna is safe, secure, and ready to enjoy for years to come.
+With proper planning, permits are simply part of ensuring your sauna is installed safely and meets local requirements.

 Previous article Freight Shipping 101: What to Expect When Ordering Large Fitness Equipment